RafaLinaresMolina/FSD-BookingDentistApp/README.md

     - put /account [logged, mustBeDentist] -> Dentist edits his account
     - delete /account [logged, mustBeDentist] -> Dentist deactivate his account.
 Also cancell all of his appointments without status 'done'
     - get /appointments [logged, mustBeDentist] -> Dentist visualize all of his appointments
-    - get /appointments/user [logged, mustBeDentist] -> Dentist visualize all the appointments from a Client
+    - post /appointments/user [logged, mustBeDentist] -> Dentist visualize all the appointments from a Client
-    - get /appointmentsbetweenDates [logged, mustBeDentist] -> Dentist visualize all of his appointments between the given dates.
+    - post /appointmentsbetweenDates [logged, mustBeDentist] -> Dentist visualize all of his appointments between the given dates.

   - /Admin: for actions that can manage the Admins
     - post /appointment [logged, mustBeAdmin] -> Admin create an appointment between a Dentist and a Client